Living With a Person Who Suffers From PTSD

 Then stop.
 No matter what they say, your answer is, "Your self-medication isn't working for me."

 Don't threaten them.
 Don't argue.
 Don't defend your statement.
 Don't get emotional, no matter what they say (and they'll go through a range of arguments involving pleading, rationalizing, anger, threats, appeals to guilt and how you don't understand and don't care about them).

-Don't fall in the trap of saying that self medication isn't working for 'them" or even that "it doesn't work."
+Don't fall into the trap of saying that self-medication isn't working for 'them" or even that "it doesn't work."
 It's a trap and you'll never get out of it.